-In the current climate of change management one aspect in many businesses that seems to have been lost, is the PMO - whether at a portfolio, programme or project level.
+In the current climate of change management, in many businesses, one element seems to have been lost.
+We're talking about the PMO - whether at a portfolio, programme or project level.

-Businesses are refocusing their budgetson programmes that add future value, whether this is part of a company's increased need to be efficient or a result of an M&A event affecting all or some of the company.
-These event driven business and technology programmes will need to initiate quickly to realize the benefits, whilst the "nice to haves" are being held back for now.
+Businesses are refocusing their budgets on programmes that add future value, whether this is part of a company's increased need to be efficient or a result of an M&A event affecting all or some of the company.
+These event-driven business and technology programmes will need to initiate quickly to realise the benefits, whilst the "nice to haves" are being held back for now.

-There are many excellent technology tools available to support the PMO, and the selection itself can create challenge, but ultimately the function needs to follow aframeworkthat manages these risks in a balanced approach in order to deliver the desired benefits.
+There are many excellent technology tools available to support the PMO, and the selection itself can create challenges, but ultimately the function needs to follow a framework that manages these risks in a balanced approach in order to deliver the desired benefits.

 Talk to us at ECMS on how we can deploy a structured and efficient PMO function, with a framework to support.
 Get in touch on email@example.com.